The 9.1 Fistweaving Compendium – Playstyle

 You should aim for something around the following:

 Wowanalyzer can give you recommendations and statistics based off your logs.
-I really cannot stress how amazing WowAnalyzer is.
-It is incredibly well made and it shows you what you can improve on just by plugging in the log.
+The Mistweaver module isn’t maintained anymore, but most of the information is still very useful.
 It is very simple to use.
 Use the Suggestions tab to see what you can improve on at a basic level.

 Make sure you are scoring highly for key spells like Rising Sun Kick, Thunder Focus Tea and Renewing Mist.
 You want to be using these almost off cooldown so if they are on your list of improvements as in the above screenshot then that’s a large improvement you can make.